jancubillan/ansible-zimbra-single/README.md

 ------------

 1) Must be a fresh CentOS 8 or Ubuntu 18.04 minimal installation
+2) Static network configuration must be already set
-2) Ansible control node must have the "netaddr" Python module installed
+3) Ansible control node must have the "netaddr" Python module installed

 Installing Ansible and "netaddr" module using PIP
 -------------------------------------------------